gahan-corporation/wyatt/doc/source/howtos/website.rst

 .. patch::

-Restart Odoo, access http://localhost:8069/academy/2, note how the old value was a string, but the new one was converted to an integers.
+Restart Gerp, access http://localhost:8069/academy/2, note how the old value was a string, but the new one was converted to an integers.
 Try accessing http://localhost:8069/academy/Carol/ and note that the page was not found: since "Carol" is not an integer, the route was ignored and no route could be found.

-Odoo provides an additional converter called ``model`` which provides records directly when given their id.
+Gerp provides an additional converter called ``model`` which provides records directly when given their id.
 Let's use this to create a generic page for teacher biographies: